aristanetworks/avd/docs/howto/cloudvision_deployment/README.md

 ## Workspace Management

-By default, `cv_deploy` creates a workspace, builds it, and submits it.
-The resulting change control is left in `pending approval` state.
+When `cv_deploy` pushes configurations to CloudVision, it stages them in a **workspace** — a draft environment where changes are validated before reaching devices.
+For a first-time onboarding, the defaults handle everything automatically: `cv_deploy` creates a workspace, builds it, and submits it.
+The resulting change control is left in `pending approval` state so you can review the diffs in the CloudVision UI before applying them.
+Customize workspace behavior when you need naming conventions for audit trails or want to pause at the `built` state for manual review.

 ### Workspace Options